Omshakthy Homes - Brand Logo

 • OmShakthy Homes believes that knowing these distinctions helps buyers distinguish overpriced properties.
 So, here we go in detail on the same.

-Carpet Area in real estate is the actual usable area inside the walls of a property.
-Carpet Area in real estate means all those rooms where furniture can be placed, like bedrooms, living rooms, and kitchens, and also bathrooms.
+Carpet Area is the actual usable area inside the walls of a property.
+Carpet Area in real estate means all those rooms where furniture can be placed, like bedrooms, living rooms, and kitchens.
 Effectively, it is the area that can be covered with a carpet, hence the term "Carpet Areaโ€.

 Carpet Area for RERA